RealTimeAudioLab/RTAL-CDAD-001-Digital-Audio-Patchbay/engineering_archive/gal/README.md

 The programmer was a separate unit from the EPROM programmer used in the same development environment.

-### Identified programming systems
+### Programming systems

-The two historical programming devices are currently identified as:
+The two historical programming devices were used:

 | Function | Programmer |
 |---|---|
 | EPROM programming | **Junior Prommer** for Atari ST |
 | GAL programming | **MAXON MGP / MPG 16/20** for Atari ST |

 The historical name appears in contemporary sources in both forms: